About Film 5000

 How I Rate Films

 Unlike the legendary film critic Pauline Kael, I do not believe that one’s initial opinion of a movie should be forever frozen in time as the permanent assessment of that film.
 Opinions and perspectives can develop and change over time and over the course of multiple viewings.
 The circumstances surrounding one’s experiences of a film and the format in which it is seen can have a major effect on the perception of that film.
 Sometimes, long after seeing a film I found merely enjoyable, I will watch it again with fresh eyes and bump it up to a higher rating.
 Likewise, as the years have passed, I have had to reassess many films that I loved when I was young.
-When I review a film, I evaluate it in the context of the time and circumstances in which it was made as much as from a contemporary perspective.
+When I review a film, I try to evaluate it in the context of the time and circumstances in which it was made as much as from a contemporary perspective.
 Viewing films through the lens of history as well as through your own frame of reference is the only fair way to judge them, and it's only possible to do it properly when you have seen dozens of films from every decade.
 Therefore, in addition to the stars themselves, I also provide additional information to contextualize my rating system, explaining the venue(s) and format(s) in which I've seen a given film and the number of times I have seen it.
 I also provide a list of films I have not yet seen from each year at the bottom of that year’s ranked list.

 One of the 5000 greatest films.
 Usually only awarded after repeat viewings, so there are more five-star films from decades past than recent years.